ScottGreenhorn/Hit-the-Mark-doc/docs/preparation/Appearance.md

 - Scarf
 - Toque

+{: .note }
-**Note** Do not remove your clothing without first refering to the Earthling FAQ.
+Do not remove your clothing without first refering to the Earthling FAQ.